wloocc/wloocc-website/content/posts/w25/exec-applications.md

 Hey climbers!
 Here are the descriptions for each of the exec roles we're hiring for.
 Please note that the applications close on **January 8**.

-Click [here](https://tally.so/r/w4PRzd) to the application form, and click the links below to go to each of the role descriptions!
+Click [here](https://tally.so/r/w4PRzd) to access the application form, and click the links below to go to each of the role descriptions!

 - [President](#president)
 - [Events Lead](#events-lead)